model-zoo/scikit-learn-lambda/README.md

   simply drop in a `joblib` or `pickle` model file and deploy.
 * **Cost efficient** - The equivalent architecture on [AWS SageMaker](https://aws.amazon.com/sagemaker/) will cost you ~$50 per endpoint.
-  Deploying on AWS lambda allows you to pay-per-request and not worry about the number of models you're deploying to production.
+  Deploying on AWS Lambda allows you to pay-per-request and not worry about the number of models you're deploying to production.
 * **Built-in autoscaling** - Deploying on [Elastic Container Service](https://aws.amazon.com/ecs/) or [Kubernetes](https://kubernetes.io/)